jsakamoto/Toolbelt.Blazor.I18nText/README.md

 ![fig.3](https://raw.githubusercontent.com/jsakamoto/Toolbelt.Blazor.I18nText/master/.assets/fig.003.png)

-### Step.5 - Get the Text Table object in your Blazor component
+### Step.5 - Get the "Text Table" object in your Blazor component

 Open your Blazor component file (.cshtml) in your editor, and do this: